ssujit/datascience_monitoring/README.md

 # datascience_monitoring

 ## Documentation for the elearning

 #What?

-- To use the blessings of opendata for generating policy relevant knowledge in case of landuse and urban development.
+- To generating policy relevant knowledge in case of landuse and urban development.

 # Principals:
 - reproducibality
+- sustainability
+- scalable

+# Authors credits:
+**S. Sikder**
+- Worldbank Dataharvesting with R

+ **M. Munzinger:**
+- Automation with SQL and QGIS